Premiered by Barbara Ann Martin in Fredericia, Denmark, 13 January 2001

 the face of God.

-Vocal part is like breathing incense on a spring night.
-(Beautiful image for a vocalist) There is a timeless quality.
-All the earth has stopped for a moment.
+Among Dawn Flowers comprises two, 2-minute songs.
+The vocal part of the first is akin to breathing incense on a spring night.
+There is a timeless quality - all the earth has stopped for a moment.
 The sounds are inner, interior, and spiritual.
-The last note in the piano is almost like a question mark at the end.
+The last piano note is a question mark.

-The work starts with a lightning bolt.
-All energy surges out.
-The piano plays relentless, piercing, grasping for God gestures.
+The second song starts with a lightning bolt.
+Energy surges outward as the pianist plays relentless, piercing, grasping-for-the-face-of-God-gestures.
 There is no turning back.
-Then we land in a moment of prayer when the soprano sings, with love and focus "How I long to see among dawn flowers, the face of God."
+Suddenly, we land in a prayer when the counter tenor sings, with love and focus, "How I long to see among dawn flowers, the face of God."

 — Augusta Read Thomas